Christmas Eve, 1985 (possibly 1986). I was about five years old.

 It was the middle of the night and I was in bed.
 I woke up to go to the bathroom.
 As I was washing my hands, I heard a sudden noise on the roof.

 It’s Christmas Eve, the middle of the night, I’m five, there’s a noise on the roof.
 It’s Santa.
 It’s definitely Santa.
-Santa Claus is on the roof of Ward HQ.
+Santa Claus is on the roof of my house.
 SANTA CLAUS IS ON MY ROOF.

 I immediately ran back to my room and jumped into bed.
 I shut my eyes as tight as I possibly could.
 Santa couldn’t know I was awake.
 That’s against the rules.
 If he knew I was awake, I wouldn’t get any presents.

 The next morning, I woke up and at the end of my bed there was a giant stocking filled with presents.
 It really HAD been Santa after all!
 And not only that, but, at just five years of age, I’d managed to trick him into thinking I was asleep.
 I’d outwitted Santa.
 James Ward 1 Santa Claus 0.

 Looking back now of course, I realise that the noise on the roof might have just been a pigeon, or an owl or something and that.
 A loose tile, maybe.
 And if I’m totally honest, it probably wasn’t Santa.

 But part of me is still convinced it was.

 I did meet Santa eventually.
 Here is a picture of us together.
 I’m on the right.
 I wish I still had a jumper like that.